supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

      ![Azure portal showing SQLVM3 being added to the ContosoSQLLBSecondary load balancer backend pool.](images1/E2T3S2.png "SQL VM added to backend pool")

-   >**Note:** For this lab, the DR site is configured with a single SQL Server VM.
+   >**Note:** The DR site is configured with a single SQL Server VM for this lab,.
 Therefore, using a load balancer is not strictly required.
 However, if necessary, it allows the DR site to be extended to include its own HA cluster.

 1. Return to your browser tab containing your Bastion session with **SQLVM1**.
 (If you have closed the tab, reconnect using Azure Bastion with the **username** `demouser@contoso.com` and **password** `Demo!pass123`.)